5. Pace-setting leadership style | The hustler

 Try to use different techniques and traits from the leadership styles you identify most with, making sure you adapt to the specific situation.

-Ultimately, it comes back to knowing your team, their strengths, preferred communication methods and challenges.
-Oh, and nurturing your culture, values and vision.
+Ultimately, it comes back to knowing your team, their strengths, preferred communication methods and challenges- not forgetting nurturing your culture, values and vision.
 Learn how to lead them and you’ll see strong results.